 The River Queen: Uniworld Cruises

-Waiting for us was a long, sleek, white ship detailed with blue accents and a warm and very welcoming staff.
-We entered into a handsome reception hall and were greeted by our personal butler, Valentin, outfitted in a traditional dove grey morning coat, striped trousers, and gloves.
+Waiting for us was a long, sleek, white ship detailed with blue accents, as well as a warm and very welcoming staff.
+We entered into a handsome reception hall and were greeted by our personal butler, Valentin, outfitted in traditional dove grey morning coat, striped trousers, and gloves.

 Valentin ushered us to our suite, but not before we had a chance to take in the lovely delft blue and white interiors and notice that they were well-maintained and beautifully decorated with handsome color-coordinated fabrics and furnishings.